Aadityaza/SentimentAnlysis/README.md

 ## Notebook

-The code is implemented in a Jupyter Notebook file (`restaurant_review_sentiment_analysis.ipynb`).
+The code is implemented in a Colab Notebook file (`restaurant_review_sentiment_analysis.ipynb`).
 The notebook contains all the necessary code, explanations, and visualizations.

 ## Usage